Loyal customers remember Kansas City barbecue icon L.C. Richardson

-KANSAS CITY, MO (KCTV5) – Kansas City has lost a barbecue icon.
+KANSAS CITY, MO (KCTV) – Kansas City has lost a barbecue icon.

 LC Richardson has died at age 86.
 He’s the LC in LC’s Barbecue.